Gluten Free Strawberry Cake

 Best Strawberry Frosting: We like to frost our Strawberry Cake with a few chilled tablespoons of our Reduced Strawberry Puree added to either whipped cream, (add a touch of powdered sugar or vanilla,) or our cream cheese frosting recipe.

 How to Make Reduced Strawberry Puree: Ingredients – 1 lb stemmed strawberries, 1 tsp lemon juice.
 To make strawberry puree, wash and stem strawberries.
 Weigh out 1 lb (454g).
 Next, finely chop or pulse berries in a food processor.
 If you process them, do not make a smoothie out of them!
 Leave berries a bit chunky.
 Transfer to a saucepan and add 1 tsp lemon juice.
 Stir to combine.
 Cook on medium low until the mix starts to gently simmer.
 Stir.
 Make sure the berries are not sticking to the bottom.
 If they are, then the heat is too high.
 Reduce the heat to low and continue to cook while the berries gently bubble.
 If the mix does not simmer a bit, then the heat is too low.
 Adjust the heat until berries slowly simmer.
 Continue to stir frequently – at least every ten minutes until you start to see the mix really thicken.
 At about the 50 minute mark, you will need to babysit the berries.
 Don’t leave them.
 Monitor to make sure they are still reducing but not scorching.
 If your puree looks really thick, weigh the amount.
 You are aiming for 8 oz (227g).
 Reduce puree until you have that amount.
 When you do, transfer to a bowl and completely cool before using.
 Puree may be refrigerated in an airtight container for 3 days.
+Note: you will have extra puree to make a double batch of the cake recipe or to add to frosting.

 The nutrition information provided below is for the cake recipe as written without frosting.
 Each slice weighs about 85g (3 oz).
 Cupcakes: Serving size is one cupcake that weighs about 55g or 2 oz.
 160 calories, 6g total fat, 2.5g unsaturated fat, 0g trans fat, 30mg cholesterol, 201mg sodium, 23g carbohydrates, 1g fiber, 14g sugars, 2 g protein.